pneugeb/aqi/README.md

 [] read lps25 and dht while sds011 gets ready for speedup [] improve wifi connection stability
 [] db_analysis: analyse daily patters eg if smoke at 8 also at 10
+[]db_analysis: only use days that have 100% data, results will be spoofed if some hours missing [] maybe dont turn on while building list, so that if first measurment is atypically low it wont stay on forever [] why it keep stopping